 As far as signs and marketing materials go, there is a broad variation in price.
 Depending on the size, materials and design you choose, signs can take up a significant portion of your budget.
 Floor decals are an excellent alternative to more expensive signage or a cost-efficient addition to a preexisting setup.

 They’ll also help you save space.
-There’s no need to clutter your walls and ceilings with signs.
+There’s no need to clutter your walls and ceilings with signs if you’re short on space or prefer to keep these surfaces minimalistic.
 Floors are huge blank canvasses for advertising, and since vinyl lays completely flat, it doesn’t need specific placement like three-dimensional signs would.
-They won’t cause any obstructions or get in your customers’ way, but still provide a method of advertising that stays within their line of vision.
-With the design versatility of vinyl, you can create decals as large or as numerous as you want without taking up any space.
+They won’t cause any obstructions or get in your customers’ way, so you can create decals as large or as numerous as you want without taking up any space.

 Floor decals can serve as more than decoration or branding.
 You can also use them to provide customers with directions or draw them towards certain parts of your business.
 Strategically placing graphics along floors and walkways can help create traffic control and prevent obstructions in busy areas.